subdesign/dropboxupload/README.md

 ### Using the package

-- Edit your `app.php`, and add the following line to the service providers
+- Edit your `app.php`, and add the following lines to the service providers

+	`Schickling\Backup\BackupServiceProvider`,
     `Bszalai\Dropboxupload\DropboxuploadServiceProvider`

 - Publish the package config file